konexios/moonstone/README.md

 # Project Moonstone

 Project **Moonstone** is the open source version of the popular **Arrow Connect Platform** developed by Arrow Electronics.
-To learn more about Arrow Connect, please visit the office web site of [Arrow Connect](https://www.arrowconnect.io) and the [Developer Hub](https://developer.arrowconnect.io)
+To learn more about Arrow Connect, please visit the official web site of [Arrow Connect](https://www.arrowconnect.io) and the [Developer Hub](https://developer.arrowconnect.io)

 ## Build from source code